mastro35/thepythoncorner/_posts/2016-10-27-how-to-open-file-without-locking-it.md

+---
+layout: post
+title: How To Open a File in Python Without Locking It
+tags: [file, python, lock]
+---

 When I use python I’m usually on Linux or macOS but last week I had to write a python script on Windows.
 Yes, Windows!
-You know... that place where slashes are misoriented, drives are named with a single alphabet letter and “tail” and “grep” commands are usually considered less important than “Clippy”.
+You know... that place where slashes are misoriented, drives are named with a single alphabet letter and “tail” and “grep” commands are usually considered less important than "Clippy".

 ![](https://cdn-images-1.medium.com/max/800/1*eTEvMXSe7JqbnYEu6U2d5w.jpeg)